BryanGonz/ZombieGame/README.md

 My tasks:

 	1. To separate the single large file with many classes into separate files pertaining to each class.
-	Files were divided into .cpp and .h files with the correct directives such as, but not limited to #include and #ifndef.
+	Files were divided into .cpp and .h files with the correct directives such as, but not limited to, #include and #ifndef.

 	2. To implement the entire History class and make it a functioning part of the program.